microsoft/private-openai-with-apim-for-chargeback/README.md

 ## Benefits

 1. Private: Azure OpenAI Private Endpoints guarantees that data transmission remains protected from public internet exposure.
 By creating a private connection, Azure OpenAI Private Endpoints offer a secure and effective pathway for transmitting data between your infrastructure and the OpenAI service, thereby reducing potential security risks commonly associated with conventional public endpoints.
 Network traffic can be fully isolated to your network and other enterprise grade authentication security features are built in.
 2. Centralised and Secure Access: By integrating Azure OpenAI with Azure API Management (APIM) through Private Endpoints, you can secure access to Azure OpenAI and oversee access control.
 Furthermore, you have the ability to monitor service usage and health.
 Additionally, access to the Azure OpenAI service is also regulated via API Keys to authenticate and capture OpenAI usage.
 3. Out of the box Token Usage Solution: The solution offers sample code for Azure functions that compute token usage across various consumers of the Azure OpenAI service.
 This implementation utilizes the Tokenizer package and computes token usage for both streaming and non-streaming requests to Azure OpenAI endpoints.
 4. Policy as Code: Using Azure APIM policies to configure access control, throttling loging and usage limits.
-It uses APIM log-to-eventhub policy to capture OpenAI requests and responses and sends it to the chargeback solution for calculation
+It uses APIM log-to-eventhub policy to capture OpenAI requests and responses and sends it to the chargeback solution for calculation.
 5. End-to-end observability for applications: Azure Monitor provides access to application logs via Kusto Query Language.
 Also enables dashboard reports and monitoring and alerting capabilities.
+6. Larger Token Size: The advanced logging pattern permits capturing an event of up to 200KB, whereas the basic logging pattern accommodates a maximum size of 8,192 bytes.
+This feature facilitates capturing prompts and responses from models that accommodate larger token sizes, such as GPT4.
+7. Robust identity controls and comprehensive audit logging: Access to the Azure OpenAI Service resource is limited to Azure Active Directory identities, including service principals and managed identities.
+This is achieved through the implementation of an Azure API Management custom policy.
+The logs streaming to the Azure Event Hub capture the identity of the application initiating the request.
+8. Send token usage data to diverse reporting and analytical tools: Azure APIM sends usage data to an Azure Event Hub.
+These events can be subsequently processed through integration with Azure Stream Analytics and then routed to data stores, including Azure SQL, Azure CosmosDB, or a PowerBI Dataset.

 ## Application architecture